What is Tellus?

 Who is doing the work?

-The project is funded by the Department of Communications, Energy and Natural Resources (DCENR).
-The project is being managed by the Geological Survey of Ireland which is a line division of the DCENR.
+The project is funded by the Department of Communications, Climate Action & Environment (DCCAE).
+The project is being managed by the Geological Survey of Ireland which is a line division of the DCCAE.

-The survey work is undertaken by qualified, highly specialised and experienced contractors on behalf of the Geological Survey of Ireland.
-Airborne surveying is carried out by Sander Geophysics Ltd.
+The survey work is undertaken by qualified, highly specialised and experienced contractors on behalf of the Geological Survey Ireland.
+The airborne surveying is carried out by Sander Geophysics Ltd.

 Where can I get more information?